Learning to Generate Rigid Body Interactions with Video Diffusion Models: Experiments

-\paragraph{Datasets.} We generate two datasets for training and evaluation.
-Following Section~\ref{sec:data}, we render cubes and cylinders with random colors, moving on textured backgrounds from AmbientCG~\citep{ambientcg}.
-The first \textit{\textbf{\interactions}} dataset contains objects moving in random directions and interacting with each other.
-We also construct a \textbf{\simple} dataset, where isolated objects are moving in random directions without collisions.
+We generate two synthetic datasets for training and evaluation.
+Following Section~\ref{sec:data}, we render cubes and cylinders with random colors, moving on textured backgrounds from AmbientCG~\cite{ambientcg}.
+The first \textit{\textbf{Interactions}} dataset contains objects moving in random directions and interacting with each other.
+We also construct a \textit{\textbf{Simple Motion}} dataset, where isolated objects are moving in random directions without collisions.
 For both, we generate 10,000 training and 100 test samples.
 Test videos use disjoint colors and textures compared to training to ensure diversity.
-We visualize samples of the generated data in Appendix~\ref{sec:appendix-details}.
-We also include a \textit{\textbf{\real}} set of 50 images, collected from the web or generated with ChatGPT’s image generator~\citep{hurst2024gpt}, used to assess generalization to real scenes with complex objects.
-Note that unlike \simple and \interactions, \real does not include ground-truth motion trajectories.
-We use Tarsier~\citep{wang2024tarsier} to extract predictive captions $c$.\looseness=-1
+We visualize samples of the generated data in Appendix.
+We also include a \textit{\textbf{Real World}} set of 50 images, collected from the web~\cite{unsplash} or generated with ChatGPT’s image generator~\cite{hurst2024gpt}, used to assess generalization to real scenes with complex objects.
+Note that unlike \emph{Simple Motion} and \emph{Interactions}, \emph{Real World} does not include ground-truth motion trajectories.
+We use Tarsier~\cite{wang2024tarsier} to extract captions $c$ for synthetic data.\looseness=-1